fuse-code-support/FuseCodePoc/README.md

-# webfusion - The next step after Atom
+# FusionText - The next step after Atom

-WebFusion Text is the intersection of a number of good ideas I've encountered over the years that happens to implement an awesome programmer's editor and programming environment:
+FusionText is the intersection of a number of good ideas I've encountered over the years that happens to implement an awesome programmer's editor and programming environment:

 * Start with a small kernel that does nothing but bootstrap itself